JonathanMaccollum/PsXisfReader/README.md

 - A powershell Editor such as Visual Studio Code (Recommended) with the PowerShell 2020.6.0 Preview plugin enabled (or newer)

 Getting Started:
-- Launch your preferred powershell editor and run the command ``install-module PsXisfReader -Scope CurrentUser`` to install the module to your current user's modules, or if run as administrator you can run ``install-module PsXisfReader`` install the module on your machine directly.
+- Launch your preferred powershell editor and run the command ``install-module PsXisfReader`` to install the module.
-- Create a folder to create a project for maintaining your own scripts
+- Create a folder to create a project for maintaining your own scripts.
-- Create a driver script for your the workflow you'd like to create with the following structure:
+- Create a powershell script to author your processing workflow.
-- Import the PsXisfReader module at the top of the file using the ``import-module PsXisfReader`` command.
+- At the top of the script add a line to import the PsXisfReader module using the ``import-module PsXisfReader`` command.
 - Explore the available cmdlets using the following command: ``get-command module PsXisfReader``

 To reserve one or more Slots in PixInsight run the cmdlet ``Start-PixInsight -PixInsightSlot XXX``  one-time.
 This will launch an instance of PixInsight using the slot number you specified.
 It's recommended to configure a dedicated Swap Storage Directory in Global Preferences for each slot you reserve.
 When you are done, close that instance of PixInsight.